-Americans take shorter roader trips closer to home this Summer
+Americans take shorter road trips closer to home this Summer

 Generali Global Assistance releases findings of its Future of Travel Survey conducted by Ipsos

-SAN DIEGO, July 22, 2020 /PRNewswire/ -- Generali Global Assistance (GGA), today announced the findings of their Future of Travel survey conducted by Ipsos which surveyed 11,000 travelers across 11 countries in the US, Europe, and Asia between June 5th and June 12th.
+SAN DIEGO, July 22, 2020 /PRNewswire/ -- Generali Global Assistance (GGA), today announced the findings of their Future of Travel survey conducted by Ipsos which surveyed 11,000 individuals across 11 countries in the US, Europe, and Asia between June 5th and June 12th.
 The Future of Travel surveyed respondents in the United States on their upcoming travel plans and preferences when it comes to accommodations, destinations, and the mode of transportation they plan to use on their next trip.
 Some of the key highlights from this year's survey are below:

 Planned Travel in 2020: While the coronavirus has slowed down travel, Americans are opting to take domestic road trips over a long weekend to more isolated destinations this summer.